A-List Swipe File Secrets Every Copywriter Needs To Know

 But that’s the same market research that would have gone into writing the controls… And getting access to that is priceless.

-Which is why it is an absolute steal of a deal at the $97 I will be offering the Ultimate Health Swipe File Index for during this launch period… and why the price will immediately increase once the launch is over.
+Which is why it is an absolute steal of a deal at the $147 I will be offering the Ultimate Health Swipe File Index for during this special sale only… and why the price will immediately go back up to the regular price once the sale is over.

-I have even included another lower priced package at $67 (will increase to $267 after launch ends) where you will receive the swipe file with all the controls but it does NOT include the index file that gives the mini-analysis of each piece of copy if that’s not something you’d be interested in.
+I have even included another lower priced package at $127 (regularly priced at $267) where you will receive the swipe file with all the controls but it does NOT include the index file that gives the mini-analysis of each piece of copy if that’s not something you’d be interested in.

 Although, in my opinion, it is even more valuable than the swipes themselves since it gives you, at a glance, the key ideas and themes for the letters and what made them work so well.
 In seconds, you’ll be able to see what approaches and themes worked for writing to that market at that time and start coming up with your own unique angle to stand out from the competition.